 Booking an all-inclusive sounds like the easy part of holiday planning.
 Pick a resort, pick a date, job done.
-But if you’ve ever looked at the exact same trip one week apart and wondered why the price has done a backflip, you’re not imagining it.
+Most people assume the earlier you book, the better the deal - simple.
+But if you’ve ever watched the exact same trip jump in price just days apart, you’ll know it doesn’t quite work like that.

-The truth is, there isn’t one perfect day to book.
-The best timing depends on what you care about most, whether that’s the lowest price, the best suites, school-holiday dates, or just a quieter, more laid-back vibe once you land.
-And in the Caribbean especially, a little calendar know-how goes a long way.
+The truth is, there isn’t one perfect day to book, only the right moment for you.
+The best timing depends on what you care about most, whether that’s locking in the lowest price, securing that oceanfront suite before it's gone, working around school holidays, or arriving when there's a quieter, more laid-back vive.
+In the Caribbean especially, a little calendar know-how goes a long way.

-This guide breaks down the best months to book an all-inclusive, when it pays to lock it in early (and when waiting can actually work), plus the sweet-spot shoulder weeks most people skip over.
-It also covers the reality of the wet season, a simple booking timeline by traveller type, and a few easy ways to catch deals.
+This guide breaks it all down for you, including the real timing strategies behind all-inclusive pricing, when booking early pays off (and when waiting works in your favour), and the sweet-spot shoulder weeks most people skip over.
+It also covers the reality of the wet season, a simple booking timeline by traveller type, and a few easy ways to catch the best deals.
 If you’re eyeing up a Sandals Resorts escape, this will help you line up the right resort with the right moment to hit “book”.

 Picture: Subi Swim-up Club Level Junior Suite with Patio Tranquility Soaking Tub at Sandals Royal Curaçao